opentelekomcloud/python-otcextensions/doc/source/index.rst

 Installation and Configuration
 ------------------------------

-The :doc:`installation <install/index>` guide explains system
-administrators and developers how to setup the project from operation system packages, from pip, directly from sources and other installation forms.
-OTC Extensions are very easy to :doc:`configure
-<install/configuration>`.
-All credentials can be configured in one or
+The :doc:`installation guide <install/index>` explains to system administrators and developers how to setup the project from system packages, from pip, and directly from sources.
+OTC Extensions are easy to :doc:`configure <install/configuration>`.
+All credentials can be configured conveniently in a few files.
-two files.

 Working with the CLI tool